 Historically, salt mining can be dated back to 6000 BC in the Romania/Bulgaria section of ancient Europe where people in Solnitsata (modern day Provadia) used to boil water to extract salts.
 Interestingly, Solnitsata is thought to be the earliest known settlement in Europe.
 Roughly the same timeline dates back to China’s use of salt as well.

 We also know that Philip II of Macedon had a son named Alexander who studied with Aristotle and who toured the entire Greek, African and Middle Eastern empires quite extensively.
 In May 326 BC Alexander the Great and King Porus of Paurava met on opposite banks of the Jhelum River in Pakistan where they clashed.
 Alexander’s men crossed the river and subdued the army of King Porus and their 200 war elephants.
 It was recorded that Alexander’s Macedonian army losses numbered 1,000 of 41,000 men as the Indian army of King Porus lost 12,000 and had another 9,000 men captured out of an army of 50,000.
-A truce was agreed upon and Alexander let Porus remain king after Porus paid tributes.
-After the arduous battle, fatigue set into the combatants.
+A truce was agreed upon and Alexander let Porus remain King after Porus paid tributes to Alexander.
+After the hard fought battle, fatigue set into the warriors.
 Alexander’s men and horses found themselves tired and hungry.
 The horses began to lick the rocks on the side of the river.
-The riders noticed this behavior and examined the rocks to discover that there was a build up of pink Himalayan salt coating the rocks.
+The warriors noticed this behavior and examined the rocks to discover that there was a build up of pink Himalayan salt coating the rocks.
 The horses that did the licking and ingested this salt recovered faster and were in better shape the next day then the horses who didn’t lick the salt.
-This healing intrigued the riders of Alexander’s army who came to discover that near this area reside the salt mines of Khewra, which happens to be the second largest salt deposit in the world.
+This healing intrigued the Alexander’s warriors who came to discover that near this area were the salt mines of Khewra, which happen to be the second largest salt deposit in the world.

 There is an ancient 242 km (150 miles) long road in Italy called Via Salaria which is named after the Latin word for salt.
-Via Salaria runs from Rome, headed east across the country to the Adriatic Sea, ending at a place formerly called Castrum Truentinum, modernly known as Martinsicuro.
+Via Salaria runs from Rome, heading east across the country to the Adriatic Sea, ending at a place formerly called Castrum Truentinum, now Martinsicuro.
 51 km (32 miles) of this old salt road are now Italy’s state highway SS4.
 Medieval records document salt trading opportunities in Venice, Italy which ultimately helped contribute to the cities economic rise.

 Salt mines in Salzburg, Austria can date mining of this mineral back to 800 BC.
 By 400 BC the locals were doing open pan salt making.